 - Master’s in library science from an ALA accredited institution or equivalent combination of education and experience.

-- At least three years of significant experience in cataloging, and metadata services.
+- At least two years of significant experience in cataloging, and metadata services.

 - Strong working knowledge of RDA and MARC cataloging rules and conventions and non-MARC metadata schemas, formats, standards, and protocols